galwiner/blog/content/posts/barnes-hut-in-rust/index.md

 ## A good project and good guides

 I've had a long-standing project with multiple false starts over the years.
 Actually, I have a proverbial drawer full of them, but in this one, the goal is to simulate the motion of many interacting particles on a computer screen.
-It's natural for any physics student to consider doing this, as it has been a reference setup since the dawn of the discipline: the ideal gas, properties of solid matter, and the structure of galaxies.
+It's natural for any physics student to consider doing this, as it has been a reference setup (at least in thought) since the early days of the discipline: the ideal gas, properties of solid matter, and the structure of galaxies.

 While reading about simulating the gravitational interaction of many bodies, one algorithm caught my eye and imagination.
 It's not necessarily because it is particularly elegant or ingenious (though it ticks both boxes).
 Its output looks pretty, even if you don't understand the details.

 That, I think, is an essential factor when selecting a project.
 It should be sufficiently simple (and this one seemed to be simple because it was one of the first algorithms in the book), and it should be exciting (to you).
 This particular one had the added feature of being very visual, which is my preferred mode of thought.

-The omniscient adult being in absentia, is a curious protagonist doomed to hack about like a drunkard?
+And so, with the omniscient adult in absentia, is a curious protagonist doomed to hack about like a drunkard?
 That may well be the case.
 But if you can find someone, preferably someone slightly more experienced, to walk with you, that's significantly better.
 Some people enjoy walking alone.
 I like company.

-So on this expedition, I recruited not one but two much more experienced guides: Joe Lee Moyet and Matan Cohen.
+For this expedition, I recruited not one, but two, much more experienced guides: Joe Lee Moyet and Matan Cohen.
 Each of these gentlemen has orders of magnitude more programming experience than I will ever have.
 I could say more kind words about Joe and Matan, but I'll avoid this one tangent for now.
 Anyway, thanks, Joe and Matan!
 And for the rest of us, I recommend finding a good guide to help you up the mountain with as little effort as possible.

+There are several take-home messages for me here, which made this project reach completion this time.
+It wasn't too hard.
+I was excited about the topic. it fit well with what I feel is fun doing.
+I piggybacked another skill I wanted to learn (the Rust programming language) on top of something I was already excited about to get something of a two-for-one, and most importantly I had guides I wasn't afraid to look stupid next to and who were at least as excited about the project as I was.

 ## The computational complexity of many particles moving under gravity